Jl-wei/guing/readme.md

 export MONGODB_URI= your mongodb uri
 ```

-## UIClip
+## GUIClip

-You can find our `UIClip` model that was pretrained on GPSCap, Screen2Words and Clarity dataset at: https://huggingface.co/Jl-wei/uiclip-vit-base-patch32
+You can find our `GUIClip` model that was pretrained on SCapRepo, Screen2Words and Clarity dataset at: https://huggingface.co/Jl-wei/guiclip-vit-base-patch32

-### UIClip for GUI retrieval
+### GUIClip for GUI retrieval

-The code for UIClip training and testing is in the `retrieval` folder.
+The code for GUIClip training and testing is in the `retrieval` folder.

 To train the classifier, use the `train_clip.py` script.

 To run the classifier on whole dataset, use the `test.py` script.

-### UIClip for image classification
+### GUIClip for image classification

 The code is in the `more_applications/classification` folder.

-### UIClip for text-to-sketch retrieval
+### GUIClip for text-to-sketch retrieval

 The code is in the `more_applications/sketch` folder.